More than 500 children take part in half term play sessions in Torfaen

-MORE than 500 children have taken part in Torfaen’s free play activities during half term.
+MORE than 500 children took part in free play activities in Torfaen during half term.

-Sessions have been running in Blaenavon, Abersychan, Garndiffaith, Pontypool and many areas within Cwmbran, offering children a wide range of activities, including arts and craft, music workshops, sports activities and group games.
+Sessions ran in Blaenavon, Abersychan, Garndiffaith, Pontypool and many areas within Cwmbran, offering children a wide range of activities, including arts and craft, music workshops, sports activities and group games.

 More than 70 children who required one-to-one support also took part in the half term activities.